tiwariPC/JMETriggerAnalysis/readme.md

 This set of instructions is preliminary;
 although it heavily draws from tools developed by HLT experts, this is in no way a set of recommendations by TSG.
-The results of the workflow reported below are yet to be validated, so let the buyer beware.
+The results of the workflows reported below are yet to be validated, so let the buyer beware.

  1. **2018 HLT menu (10_1_X)**:
     HLT configuration as used in Run-2 (2018).